Fuck! - Lena had thought - He likes human contact, I just want to kick and have a damn smoke.

 Charles Mingus always works.

-The real trial would start in 8 hours.
+The real trial would start in 8 hours, when her parents would see her at the airport.

 Human contact is not what Lena needed in that moment.